Discover or rediscover the city with your family

 Guided tours

-> Discover all Marseille Tourist Office family tours.
+> Discover all the Marseille Tourist Office family tours.

 Invader was here

-Take your kids on an egg hunt?
+Take your children on an egg hunt?
 No, Spaces Invaders !
-These colorful little mosaics are hidden in many parts of the city!
-You’ve probably seen them before.
-During the summer of 2020, street artist Invader installed his works all over the Phocaean city, and there are now almost 97 of them, some well hidden.
+These colourful little mosaics are hidden in several districts of the city!
+You’ve probably already seen them.
+During the summer of 2020, the street artist Invader installed his works all over the Phocaean city, and there are now almost 97 of them, some well hidden.
 It’s up to you to find them!

 Take to the high seas